JetBrains-Research/span/README.md

 Keep duplicates.
 By default, SPAN filters out redundant reads aligned at the same genomic position.
 `--keep-dup` argument is necessary for single cell ATAC-Seq data processing.

-`-m, --model MODEL`<br>
-This option is used to specify SPAN model path, if not provided, model name is composed of input names and other arguments.

-`-p, --peaks PEAKS`<br>
-Resulting peaks file in ENCODE broadPeak* (BED 6+3) format.
-If omitted, only the model fitting step is performed.
+`-b, --bin BIN_SIZE`<br>
+Peak analysis is performed on read coverage tiled into consequent bins of configurable size. (default: 200)

 `-f, --fdr FDR`<br>
-Minimum FDR cutoff to call significant regions, default value is 1.0E-6.
-SPAN reports p- and q- values for the null hypothesis that a given bin is not enriched with a histone modification.
-Peaks are formed from a list of truly (in the FDR sense) enriched bins for the analyzed biological condition by thresholding the Q-value with a cutoff `FDR` and merging spatially close peaks using `GAP` option to broad ones.
-This is equivalent to controlling FDR. q-values are calculated from p-values using the Benjamini-Hochberg procedure.
+Minimum FDR cutoff to call significant regions. (default: 0.05)

 `-g, --gap GAP`<br>
 Gap size to merge spatially close peaks.
-Useful for wide histone modifications. <br>
+Useful for wide histone modifications. (default: 3)
-Default value is 5, i.e. peaks separated by 5 *`BIN` distance or less are merged.

 `--labels LABELS`<br>
 Labels BED file.
 Used in semi-supervised peak calling.

+`-p, --peaks PEAKS`<br>
+Resulting peaks file in ENCODE broadPeak* (BED 6+3) format.
+If omitted, only the model fitting step is performed.

+`-m, --model MODEL`<br>
+This option is used to specify SPAN model path, if not provided, model name is composed of input names and other arguments.

+`-w, --workdir PATH`<br>
+Path to the working directory (stores coverage and model caches).

+`--peaks-type PEAKS_TYPE`<br>
+Peaks computation method.<br>
+Use 'islands' to merge consequent blocks of enriched bins with relaxed gaps, or 'simple' to merge fdr enriched HMM bins with gap into peaks (previous). (default: 'islands')

+`--threads THREADS`<br>
+Configures the parallelism level.
+SPAN utilizes both multithreading and specialized processor extensions like SSE2, AVX, etc.

+`--ms, --multistarts`<br>
+Number of multi-start runs using different model initializations.
+Use 0 to disable (default: 5)

+`--ms-iterations, --msi`<br>
+Number of iterations for each multi-start run (default: 2)

+`--ms-iterations, --msi`<br>
+Maximum number of iterations for EM algorithm. (default: 20)

+`--threshold, --tr`<br>
+Convergence threshold for EM algorithm, use `--debug` option to see detailed info (default: 1)

 `-d, --debug`<br>
 Print all the debug information, used for troubleshooting.